PalMuc/HaploscleridMuseomics/README.md

 * Access  to transcriptomic data (assemblies) used for bait design (assembled using TransPi)
 * Access to the assemblies of the Red Sea Haplosclerida (Van der Sprong et al. 2024)
+* More information of the specimens can also be found on https://sbd.palmuc.org/

 ### Citation
 [...]